Wednesday, October 22

 food regimen

-Scientists from the Department of Psychiatry at the University of North Carolina in Chapel Hill, together with collaborators within the United States, Sweden, and the UK, sought to resolve the molecular pathways at play inside mice’s brains with weight problems.
+Scientists from the Department of Psychiatry at the University of North Carolina in Chapel Hill, together with collaborators within the United States, Sweden, and the UK, sought to resolve the molecular pathways at play inside the brains with weight problems.
 Garret Stuber, a neurobiology professor who has now moved to the Center for the Neurobiology of Addiction, Pain, and Emotion at the University of Washington in Seattle, is the senior author of the crew’s consequences, which feature inside the magazine Science.

 Identifying the ‘brake on feeding.’